metacpan/metacpan-cpan-extracted/distros/P/Promise-ES6/README.md

 # COMPATIBILITY

-Right now this doesn’t try for interoperability with other promise classes.
+Right now this doesn’t interoperate directly with other promise classes.
 If that’s something you want, make a feature request.
+For the time being, of course, you can wrap one of this module’s promises in an instance of whatever promise class you’re using, or vice-versa, to achieve interoperability.

 See [Promise::ES6::Future](https://metacpan.org/pod/Promise::ES6::Future) if you need to interact with [Future](https://metacpan.org/pod/Future).